 In summary it means that the much improved facilities and services will enable the hospital to provide rehabilitation care fit for the 21st century.
 The League of Friends wishes to express gratitude to Surrey Health and all those supporters and campaigners who have worked so hard over the years to retain the hospital and, lastly but by no means least to the hospital staff who have remained loyal and continued to provide the highest standard of care throughout the past years of uncertainty.

-At the 2012 AGM we heard the very welcome news that the much valued X-ray service at Milford was going to be retained and upgraded so that images would be available on line to local commissioning GPs and the local hospitals.
-This is still awaited!
+At the 2014 AGM we heard the very welcome news that the much valued X-ray service at Milford has finally been upgraded so that images are available on line to local commissioning GPs and the local hospitals.

-Virgin Care, who now deliver the NHS services in the hospital, have noticeably improved patient amenities by ensuring all patients had access to TVs so everyone could join in the various celebrations during the summer of 2012.
-There are also CD players in each ward.
+Virgin Care, who now deliver the NHS services in the hospital, have noticeably improved patient amenities by ensuring all patients had access to TVs.
+The first benefit was that everyone could join in the various celebrations during the summer of 2012, but major sporting fixtures are also followed closely.
+The League of Friends has supplied CD and cassette players in each ward for talking books and talking newspapers.